You might qualify for a bursary. You don't have to pay this money back unless your circumstances change.

 If you're studying a full-time course in the Department for Lifelong Learning you may be eligible for a bursary of up to £1,250 that is based solely on your household income.

 Part-time Department for Lifelong Learning students may be eligible for an undergraduate bursary.

-Students with a household income of £40,000 or less are eligible to apply for these grants.
+Students with a household income of £40,000 or less are eligible to apply for additional awards during their studies.

 We'll confirm the awards on our website once you’ve started your course and give you more information about these schemes and tell you how to apply.

 We're working with our Students’ Union to provide students with grants to help with the costs of taking part in societies and other Students’ Union led activities.

 We're working with our Careers Service to provide students with a grant to enable them to engage in unpaid work experience over the summer vacation.

 In 2020 the University is offering students the chance to apply for: